Wooty-B/Power_Mac_G5_Guide/README.md

   4. Schematics or information on how all of this logic flows and talks to eachother.
   5. A power supply able to handle increased currents; PSU north of 1400W minimum for a G5 Quad.
   6. A way to cool the machine better and faster on its already strained thermals.

-  32GB of RAM on PowerPC 970MP:

-  This is an unconfirmed one, but something I have found a bit of information on and deem plausible.
-Theres a few pictures floating around online of people who have successfully upgraded their PCIe based G5's to 32GB of RAM using 4GB PC2-4200 DDR2 sticks, which do exist but are extremely rare.
-You can sometimes find 4GB PC2-6400U modules, as I have 4 sticks, but have been unable to get this to work on my machine.
-These sticks are so rare I am still not sure whether the sticks I have are counterfet or not, which makes this an even harder upgrade to achieve.

-  Other than spotty information online, Yellow Dog of Japan which is another PowerPC company, had some workstations running dual PowerPC 970MP CPU's with similar I/O and a 32GB DDR2 RAM limit.
-This could be due to not having Apple directly involved, allowing more configurability for the PowerPC 970MP.
-Several Apple laptops have also been known to be able to exceed Apple max specs, such as the pre-unibody MacBooks, meaning there may not be a hard-coded limit and just a self-test that checks for certain memory specifications to be met

-  That being said, I am curious as to if anyone is currently running 4GB DDR2 modules in their G5.

 <a name="credits"/>